cg-jl/dotfiles/README.md

 # dotfiles

 Ah, home.
 Sweet home.
 And I'm not talking about your roof, but more specifically `$HOME`.
-This place is the one of the most disorganised places on a dev's computer, only `/usr/lib` and `/usr/bin` cause more havoc.
+This place is one of the most disorganised places on a dev's computer, only `/usr/lib` and `/usr/bin` cause more havoc.
 But it is indeed the most beloved one.

 ## How it looks